Mobilpadde/versions/README.md

 ## How

 It's quite simple to use.
 I promise!
 Download the source-code of this repo.
 Fire up a terminal and type in `go run . -repo ../path/to/git/repo -commits 5 -wait 5 -port 5000`, this will make a version-lapse of of the last `5 commits` of the repo `../path/to/git/repo`.
 It starts a dev-server for each commit - on port `5000`, waits `5 seconds`, takes a screendump, closes the dev-server and annotates the image.
-Lastly it makes the `5 commits` into a gif.
+Lastly it makes the `5 commits` into a webp.
 Easy peasy!

 ## Usage

-First, make sure you have `ImageMagick <= 7.x` installed.

-Second, have a `google-chrome-beta`-browser installed. (or cahnge the source code to specify another version of a chromium-based browser [here](shoot/config.go#L19))
+First, have a `google-chrome-beta`-browser installed. (or cahnge the source code to specify another version of a chromium-based browser [here](shoot/config.go#L19))

-Third, and most importantly, have `go >= 1.11` installed - As I'm not yet providing native builds of this program.
+Second, and most importantly, have `go >= 1.11` installed - As I'm not yet providing native builds of this program.

 And, of course, `git` and a local repo.